 The Data-Driven Approach in Modern Businesses

 A data-driven approach can no longer be assumed as a luxury.
 Instead, it is a strategic stipulation that every modern business requires for potential growth.
-By using the data-driven approach, businesses can strengthen their decision-making process.
-They gain access to consequential data that is a necessity for business survival.
+By using the data-driven approach, companies can strengthen their decision-making process.
+In addition, they gain access to consequential data that is a necessity for business survival.

-How is the data collected for the businesses?
+How is the data collection for the businesses?
 Either via survey responses or by targeting a selected group of audience.
-The collected data is utilized as per the business goals and objectives.
-These analyses are consumed as actionable insights to drive growth.
+Next, the collected data is utilized as per the business goals and objectives.
+Finally, these analyses are consumed as actionable insights to drive growth.

-As per the conventional approach, business decisions were made on the basis of hunches, guts, and past experiences.
+As per the conventional approach, business decisions were based on hunches, guts, and past experiences.
 But there were flaws in such a style of decision making.
-Firstly, hunches can prove wrong and cost millions.
+Firstly, suspicions can prove wrong and cost millions.
 Secondly, new businesses never have past experiences.
 In such a stance, the traditional way can expose modern businesses to losses.

 Due to these reasons, data-driven decision-making is being embraced by companies.
 The data can work as a benchmark score that helps in the verification of current efficiency.
 With up-to-date data, businesses can streamline their existing process.
-It leads to a reliable prediction of future outcomes.
+In addition, it leads to a reliable prediction of future outcomes.

 A survey conducted by Harvard Business Review confirms that the data-driven approach is fruitful.
 The executives of Fortune 1000 are affirmative that their business has experienced a decrease in expenses.
-According to stats 49% of the businesses are satisfied using a data-driven approach.
+According to stats, 49% of the companies are satisfied using a data-driven approach.